silnrsi/smith/README.md

     already, and ensures that files created in the /smith volume are owned and accessible by the user who started the container.

-NOTE: there is now a script helper called anvil: for macOS and Ubuntu users:
+NOTE: there is now a script helper called anvil.
+This is a shell script which drive the compose feature.
+Take a look at the script and the docker-compose.yml file to adjust the volume mapping to your local folder structure. for macOS and Ubuntu users:
 ./anvil up
 ./anvil ssh
-cd font (to go to a font project folder you have checked out in the shared folder) smith distclean smith configure smith build
+cd font-example (to go to a font project folder you have checked out in the shared folder) smith distclean smith configure smith build